AnselmWeber/EEGsuperMap/README.md

 Search for OpenBCI + JitlibExtensions and add it.

 ### Recompile SC Class Library
-Hit ⌘ + ⇧ + L or Language > Recompile Class Library
+Hit ⌘ + ⇧ + L or go to Language > Recompile Class Library